This page updated 8/13/23

 A: We email you to confirm hours in August and September.
 Then in October we send out information about how to redeem your volunteer passes.
 Lots more info here.

 Q: Can I buy passes for everyone on my league (or team or your wives or whatever)?

-A: Yes, but it could be a hassle for you because each pass has to be associated with the person’s name on their drivers’ license and their insurance numbers.
+A: Yes, but it could be a hassle for you because each pass has to be associated with the person’s name on their drivers’ license, their unique email and their insurance numbers.
 More info here.

 Q: I can’t come after all.
 Can I give my pass away?

 A: No. Here’s why.

 Q: Can I skate without my helmet on or while missing some other gear?

 A: Depends on the event.
 You must wear all your safety gear for every contact event.
 You can skate without gear at the rink and in dance classes.
 But you are required to use good judgement and don’t endanger yourself or others, and if you are asked to take your skates off by a Staff Member, you are required to do it.

 Q: Where does a vegan eat in Las Vegas?